Esopus Spitzenburg

 In 1922, Ulysses Hedrick described Esopus Spitzenburg (sometimes simply called "Spitzenberg") as "one of the leading American apples ...
 [A]bout the best to eat out of hand, and very good for all culinary purposes as well."
 In particular, it is a good apple for baking pies and is also valued as a cider apple.

-It is fairly large, oblong and has red skin and crisp flesh.
+It is fairly large, oblong and has yellow ground color and red overcolor.
+Flesh yellow firm crisp, juicy.
+Typical size according to Warder width 73 mm, height 75 mm, according to Downing width 77 mm, height 68 mm.
+Stalk three-fourths of an inch, slender, inserted in a wide cavity.
+Calyx small, and closed set in a shallow basin.
 Like many late-season apples, it improves with a few weeks of cool storage, which brings it to its full, rich flavor.
 Hedrick praised this apple as attractive and keeping well in cold storage, but added that it was imperfect in that the trees lack vigor and are vulnerable to apple scab.

+Its young shoots are rather slender, of a dark color.
+It is distinguished not only by this, but the form of its fruit, and its superior productiveness from the Flushing Spitzenberg.